Click here to view Spanish version

 - Prior to commercial release of any such DSA or any revisions to any such technology, you will notify us in writing that such DSA may be made available, and will give us a reasonable opportunity to test such technology.

-- In the event we receive any complaints, claims, inquiries or allegations that indicate or suggest that your DSA violates Rakuten Advertising’s policies and guidelines, then we may ask you to provide us with a specific copy of any such DSA for testing, and if we ask for it, you must promptly provide it.
+- In the event we receive any complaints, claims, inquiries or allegations that indicate or suggest that your DSA violates Supplier’s policies and guidelines, then we may ask you to provide us with a specific copy of any such DSA for testing, and if we ask for it, you must promptly provide it.

 - Upon completing any testing of your DSA, we will notify you whether your DSA is authorized for use in the Network.
 If your DSA is not approved, then we will notify you of any deficiencies and you will be required to make any modifications necessary to bring your technology up to our standards prior to commercially releasing or using that technology.
 You will not be authorized to use the DSA in the Network until you make the required modifications to meet our standards.
 If, the DSA has already been approved and authorized for use in the Network and you make changes to the DSA that are in violation of our policies, you will be required to make any modifications necessary to bring it up to our standards immediately after we have requested that you make those modifications.
-In the event that Rakuten Advertising changes its policies after your DSA has been approved for use in the Network, then you will be required to make any requested modifications to the DSA within sixty (60) days of our notice.
+In the event that Supplier changes its policies after your DSA has been approved for use in the Network, then you will be required to make any requested modifications to the DSA within sixty (60) days of our notice.

 General Development and Approval Guidance